phpwomen/combell/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for PHP Women.
+This section guides you through submitting a bug report for PHP Women website.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](https://github.com/phpwomen/combell/issues) as it may have already been reported.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 If you'd like, you can use [this template](#template-for-submitting-bug-reports) to structure the information.